-The following comments can apply equally to the construction of a new house and also to the renovation of an existing house.
+As an Architect, many of my Clients ask me about ways they can increase the value of their home.
+The advice in this article can apply equally to the construction of a new house or the renovation of an existing home.
 The emphasis will be slightly different in each case, but the general principles will still be applicable.

 There are several areas inside and outside a house that receive particular attention from potential buyers.
-The way these areas are presented is critical and can be the difference to distinguish one property from another.
+Specifically, the kitchen, bathroom, garage, outdoor living area, maintenance, street presentation and overall design.
+The way these areas are presented is critical and can give your property an edge over others.

 If two or more houses offer more or less the same accommodation (e.g. 4 bedrooms, 2 bathrooms, 2 car spaces), it is the quality and presentation of the areas discussed below that will determine which home will achieve the higher sale price.